Bing Crosby and Rosemary Clooney in "White Christmas" (Everett Collection)

 I'm not trying to rush Christmas, and I know full well (even if the big box stores – with aisles of red and green already abutting the spooky sea of black and orange – do not) that we have to wait until Halloween is over before the Christmas decorations go up.
-But today is the 35th anniversary of Bing Crosby's death, and that overwhelmingly means one thing…
+But today is the 35th anniversary of Bing Crosby's death Oct.
+14, 1977, and that overwhelmingly means one thing…

 It's a great time to listen to "White Christmas."

-Crosby’s recording of "White Christmas" was massively popular when it was released in 1941, and then the following year when it was featured in the hit film Holiday Inn starring Crosby.
+Crosby's recording of "White Christmas" was massively popular when it was released in 1941, and then the following year when it was featured in the hit film Holiday Inn starring Crosby and Fred Astaire.
 The song was so popular, in fact, that within six years, the master recording was completely worn out after being duplicated so many times.
-In 1947, Crosby had to re-record the song, striving to come as close as possible to the original.
-The subtle changes didn't hurt the song's success, and by 1955 it had become the world's best-selling single, thanks in part to another popular Crosby movie released in 1954: the aptly-titled White Christmas.
+In 1947 Crosby had to re-record the song, striving to come as close as possible to the original.
+The subtle changes didn't hurt the song's success, and by 1955 it had become the world's best-selling single, thanks in part to another popular Crosby movie released in 1954.
+The film costarred Danny Kaye, Rosemary Clooney and Vera-Ellen and was aptly-titled White Christmas.

 But there's one version that is, without a doubt, the very best.
 I think we all know which one it is.

 Written by Linnea Crowther